sowirepo/php-api-sdk/README.md

     // when the API response has invalid JSON data
 } catch (MissingDataException $e) {
-    // when the API request or response is missing required data } catch (ResponseErrorException $e) {
+    // when the API request or response is missing required data } catch (InvalidDataException $e) {
+    // when the API request or response contains invalid data } catch (ResponseErrorException $e) {
     // when the API response has an error
 } catch (FetchingFailedException $e) {